AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

     * `delete 3` : Deletes the 3rd donor shown in the current donor list.

-    * `adddonation p/1 d/21-10-2025 v/500` : Adds a donation record for the 1st donor shown in the current donor
+    * `adddonation p/1 d/21-10-2025 v/450` : Adds a donation record for the 1st donor shown in the current donor
       list.

-    * `findeligible O+ A+` : Finds all donors with the specified blood type(s) provided who are currently eligible to donate based on their date of birth and number of days since last donation.
+    * `findeligible O+ A+` : Finds all donors with the specified blood type(s) provided who are currently eligible to donate based on their date of birth and number of days since their last donation.

-    * `clear`: Deletes all data from the app.
-This command can be used to delete all sample data from the app.
+    * `clear`: Deletes the entire donation list and donation records from the app.
+Note that this command can be used to delete all sample data from the app.

-    * `exit` : Exits the app.
+    * `exit` : Exits out of the application

-6. Press <kbd>F1</kbd> or type **`help`** in the command box and press <kbd>Enter</kbd> to open the [help window](#viewing-help--help), which provides a summary of all command usages.
+6. Press <kbd>F1</kbd> or type **`help`** in the command box and press <kbd>Enter</kbd> to open the [help window](#viewing-help-help), which provides a summary of all command usages.

 7. Refer to the [Features](#features) below for details of each command.